sarahasadi/DevOps-Docs/kubernetes/scenario/change-external-etcd-nodes-ip.md

 ```bash
 rm -rf /var/lib/etcd/*
 ```
-#### 7. Change IP and DNS Records:
+## Change IP and DNS Records
-- Change the IP address and DNS record for the removed etcd node.
+Modify the IP address and DNS record for the removed etcd node on all etcd and master nodes in the cluster.
-#### 8. Modify Existing etcd Configuration:
-- Update the etcd configuration on existing nodes, such as example.
+## Update etcd configuration on the previously removed etcd node as a new Member
 ```bash
 # Example
 [Unit]